Why is a business plan important?

 For example, if you are interested in raising capital, investors will likely be your target audience.
 If you are interested in partnerships or joint ventures, your potential business partners will be your audience.
 Whoever this audience may be, focus on the key message you want them to receive in order to get the response you want.

-Four Reasons to Implement a Plan
+Four Reasons to Write a Business Plan

 1. To raise money for your business